Employee promotion factors

 Almost every company has some factors that are considered during the promotion.
 Even if not written down, every leader got some in their head.
 Some of them can vary depending you are a developer, product owner, or leader.
 But there are some universal ones.

 Most people focus on things that you should do to be promoted.
+But have you ever thought about things that should not be considered?

 What 3 things shouldn’t be considered while promoting.